 Now, a quick rundown through each section of the review:

 - the character animation is entirely computer generated, which is not something I would normally like as I prefer hand-drawn animation over computer generated one because the latter often makes characters look awkward and robotic.
 However, the CGI here is not bad compared to many other shows I've watched.
 In fact, the animators even managed to make the characters move in a fairly lively way, which is very important because the show has absolutely no dialogues, and thus gestures and facial expressions are the only way the characters can express themselves.
 As for background art and art in general, I guess it looks alright;

 - the soundtrack is instrumental music employing keyboards.
 It is not memorable yet sounds nice, creating a proper mood for the show;

 - the story is very simple but dynamic, with a nice premise and a conclusive ending;

 - as for the characters, they are also not outstanding or particularly memorable for any reason yet they feel lively and believable, acting like normal humans would, and thus they are fine for this kind of show.

 While the following statement may be rather subjective, I think the biggest drawback this anime has is that it's not that funny for a comedy, which is one of the main reasons why my enjoyment and overall rating is not very high.

-On the other hand, while the show does not manage to be outright hilarious, it does manage to be mildly amusing and pretty cute (which is especially good if you like romance and family-related anime), and it is also not nearly as bad as the current MAL rating suggests.
+On the other hand, while the show does not manage to be outright hilarious, it does manage to be mildly amusing and pretty cute, which is especially good if you like romance and family-related anime.